Richmond Golf Club (California): History

-In the early 1950’s Richmond Country Club hosted the LPGA Tour with the best players of the decade.
+In the early 1950s Richmond Golf Club hosted the LPGA Tour with the best players of the decade.
 Babe Didrikson Zaharias won the first Richmond Ladies Open with a score of 224 after three rounds.
 Patty Berg won the second Women's Open in 1952, shooting 8-under par from the men’s tees and set a women’s course record that stands to this day.

 In April 1953, Pat Markovich and several other investors from Richmond bought the Maxwell estate located on the Silverado Trail in Napa to form the Silverado Country Club.

 The ranch was subdivided into 140 parcels and the area around the present-day country club was formed into the Nitro Powder Company which changed hands to the Giant Powder Company (also formerly known as Giant).
 In 1964 it was again sold to Bethlehem Steel.
 A portion of the steel site was sold to create an expanded Richmond Country Club in 1974.

 The club covers thousands of acres in the northern Hilltop neighborhood between Hilltop Mall and Point Pinole and is adjacent to Parchester Village to the west, near its entrance along Atlas road and the Richmond Parkway.
-It is served by AC Transit's routes 71, 376, and LA/LC.
+It is served by AC Transit's route 71 and formerly others.
 It is on more than 50 acre and has been around since before 1900.
 Since 1991 the club has hosted a charity tournament for disadvantaged students of Salesian College Preparatory (formerly Salesian High School).

 In 2018, Pat Markovich was inducted into the Northern California PGA Hall of Fame section.

+In late 2023, the golf course was rebranded back as the Richmond Golf Club.